trevans24/taco-tuesday/README.md

 ## Wireframes
 ![Wireframes](./Sketch/TacoTuesday.sketch)

+If the above link does not work please open the sketch folder and open the sketch file using sketch, with the updated version of sketch I have not been able to show sketch files on readme files.

 ## Problems, Unsolved, Major Hurdles
 Angular 2 to connect with Firebase requires a npm package angularfire2 that just recently updated, which at this time does not have any active documented working examples, this inclued the angularfire2 gihub page that talks about the update